abhinaba16/project_IBM_AICTE/README.md

 ## Solution Overview

-PROPOSED SOLUTION
  The proposed system aims to Predictive maintenance (PdM) leverages real-time sensor data and machine learning models to anticipate machinery failures before they occur, enabling proactive interventions that minimize downtime and reduce operational costs.
 This approach is increasingly feasible and valuable in industrial settings due to advances in IoT, sensor technology, and AI-based analytics.
 The solution will consist of the following components:
- Data Collection:
- Sensors: Collect data using sensors that monitor parameters such as vibration, temperature, pressure, humidity, current, and acoustic emissions.
+ * **Data Collection:**Sensors: Collect data using sensors that monitor parameters such as vibration, temperature, pressure, humidity, current, and acoustic emissions.
  Examples: Infrared thermal sensors (for heat), vibration sensors (for wear or imbalance), and microphones (for acoustic anomalies)
- Data Integration: Integrate data from various systems—sensors, maintenance logs, SCADA, and ERP platforms—into a central database
+ * **Data Integration:** Integrate data from various systems—sensors, maintenance logs, SCADA, and ERP platforms—into a central database
- Data Preprocessing:
- Clean and preprocess the collected data to handle missing values, outliers, and inconsistencies.
+ * **Data Preprocessing:** Clean and preprocess the collected data to handle missing values, outliers, and inconsistencies.
  Feature engineering to extract relevant features from the data that might impact bike demand.
- Machine Learning Algorithm:
+ * **Machine Learning Algorithm:**
  Implement a machine learning algorithm, to train a supervised learning classification model (such as Random Forest) on historical sensor data to learn patterns associated with different machinery failure types.
  Consider Use the trained model to predict the type of impending failure from new real-time sensor inputs, enabling proactive maintenance decisions
- Deployment:
- Real-time sensor data feeds the model, which predicts the likelihood and type of impending failure.
+ * **Deployment:** Real-time sensor data feeds the model, which predicts the likelihood and type of impending failure.
  If the given thresholds are crossed, the model sends alerts through maintenance management systems (CMMS/SCADA), enabling timely, targeted intervention
  Model retraining occurs periodically as new data is collected, ensuring accuracy and adaptability to changing machinery conditions
- Evaluation:
- Assess the model's performance using appropriate metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), or other relevant metrics.
+ * **Evaluation:** Assess the model's performance using appropriate metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), or other relevant metrics.
  Cross-validation ensures robustness against overfitting and generalization to unseen data
- Result:
+ * **Result:**
  Stage 1 (Failure Detection): The binary classifier effectively identifies whether a failure will occur, with strong performance metrics shown in the classification report.
  Stage 2 (Failure Type Classification): For actual failures, the model classifies specific failure types with decent accuracy using a multi-class classifier.
  Visualization: The confusion matrix reveals how well the model distinguishes between different failure types, highlighting areas of misclassification